Rafael1s/Deep-Reinforcement-Learning-Algorithms/Cartpole-Deep-Q-Learning/README.md

 ## Watch the Trained Agent
-For both neural networks, _q_local_ and _q_traget_, we save the trained weights into checkpoint files
+For both neural networks, _q_local_ and _q_target_, we save the trained weights into checkpoint files
 with the extension _pth_.
 The corresponding files are saved into the directory _dir_chk_V0_  for _Cartpole-v0_
 and the directory _dir_chk_V1_ for _Cartpole-v1_.
 Using notebook **WatchAgent-DQN.ipynb**
 we can load the trained weights and replay them.